 Getting the Cheapest Used Car Insurance

-Full-coverage car insurance may not have enough of a return on investment for a used vehicle, depending on the age of the car.
-And if you financed your car, GAP insurance may be a good buy.
+Full-coverage car insurance may not have enough of a return on investment for a used vehicle, depending on its age.
+The average cost of a full-coverage insurance policy for a used car is $2,345 a year.

 How much is used car insurance?